Emjeeey/ITBA-3205_FoodHacks/README.md

-# Project Title: Perception of Farmers on the Effect of Climate Change on Farm Produce in the Philippines Using EDA
+# Project Title: Farmers on the Effect of Climate Change on Farm Produce in the Philippines Using EDA

 **Introduction**